diodechain/website/_posts/2021-03-18-share-files-without-uploading.md

 **What if you could share a file directly with another person without the privacy concerns of third parties?**

-With Diode Drive any file, no matter the size, can both be shared and synchronized with the people you choose - all without ever uploading to the cloud.
+With Diode Collab any file, no matter the size, can both be shared and synchronized with the people you choose - all without ever uploading to the cloud.

 [![Learn More](../assets/img/blog/button-learn-more-145px.png)](/solutions/app/)